 Stephanie was one of the earliest and most active readers of this web site.
 She often sent me encouraging emails telling me how much she appreciated me and the work I was doing.
 She told me she’d started writing again because of me.
 There is no greater gift in the world than for me to hear those words.

-We bonded over our love of Blueline journals, which she ordered after I recommended them.
+We bonded over our love of Blueline notebooks, which she ordered after I recommended them.
 Her frequent love notes often brought tears to my eyes.

 The most incredible part is that during this time of selfless support, Stephanie was very ill.
 She had had a difficult couple of years as one affliction after another ravaged her body.